 With such a stellar team – and fields and gardens, currently showcasing over 1000 varieties of plants in a 50-acre estate – the house of Parterre is buzzing with enthusiasm and expertise.
 And that ‘spirit of wild adventure’ doesn’t stop here.
 Keyneston Mill have opened The Scented Botanist Bistro, which will incorporate their own herbs, salad leaves and flowers in its dishes.
 Keyneston Mill is becoming an artistic hub, where visitors will be able to enjoy a programme of exhibitions, botanical cocktail evenings, open-air cinema screenings, talks and performance arts events.

-And while we wait for an answer to the question ‘When can we move in?,’ we will content ourselves with a spritz (or three) of the fragrances from what is a uniquely exciting perfumed venture.
+And while we wait for an answer to the question ‘When can we move in?,’ we will content ourselves with a spritz (or four) of the fragrances from what is a uniquely exciting perfumed venture.